Why Is It So Important To Give Your Waiter A Tip?

 At this point you should have a very good idea of what the waiter tip is all about.
 It is what waiters survive on, but it is up to the waiter to earn it.
 The above methods are merely suggestions and should be tweaked to match individual personalities.
 They are meant to be guidelines on how a waiter can increase the tips that they receive at the end of each shift.
 Some techniques will work very well for some waiters and some not so much.
 Just play around with them until you find a style that works for you.
 Best of luck to you all!

 Stuck Serving is hard at work creating the ULTIMATE training course that will have you making more tips than you ever imagined.
-We are also going to be giving away some amazing FREE training that will not be available anywhere else, sign up below to get VIP access when it is ready!
+We are also going to be giving away some amazing FREE training that will not be available anywhere else, sign up below to get a short video on how you can use people skills to make BIGGER tips, and get VIP access when the course is ready!